Can HMRC Track Your Crypto in 2026?

 Does HMRC Know About Your Crypto?

-In 2026, the question is not whether HMRC can see your crypto.
+For our UK CountDeFi clients, in 2026, the question is not whether HMRC can see your crypto.
 It is how much detail they now have, and how they will use it.

 How HMRC Tracks Crypto Activity